Get two new free healthy recipes each week. Sign Up

 How to make egg free sugar cookies

-Get out a large mixing bowl, and add all dry ingredients to the bowl.
+Step one is to get out a large mixing bowl.
+Add all dry ingredients to the bowl.

 Mix these ingredients very well before adding the oil, milk, and vanilla extract.
 Stir everything together to form a sugar cookie dough.

 The dough should look dry at first.
 Keep stirring, and it will achieve a cookie dough texture after about a minute of stirring.
-You can also use a stand mixer if you own one.
+You can also use a stand mixer if you own one, or simply stir by hand.

 Either smush the dough into one giant ball and then roll into cookie balls, or transfer the dough to a gallon sized bag and form a ball from inside the bag.